 An MPLS network isn’t tied to a single piece of hardware.
 This allows users to transfer data over an IP, ethernet cable, or whatever other methods they’d like to use.

-SD-WAN stands for software-defined wide area network.
+SD-WAN stands for software-defined area network.
 The name refers to its increased programmability.

 An SD-WAN lets users program their network control.
 Robust software handles all the necessary functions which are controlled and monitored from a central location.